Indo-Pacific Response Flexible Fund

 Above: The Bougainville Atolls drought response in Pinapel in Nissan District which was funded under a precursor to the IPRFF, the AHP El Niño Response Fund.
 Photo: Benson Wanguare, CARE International PNG

-The AUD 4 million AHP Indo-Pacific Response Flexible Fund (IPRFF) will support rapid response to sudden onset disasters in the region, as well as targeted responses to local level emergencies or crises.
-Building on the lessons of past flexible funding mechanisms through AHP which sped up the release of humanitarian funds to trusted partners, the IPRFF will support localised, efficient and targeted response to new and emerging crises.
+The AHP Indo-Pacific Response Flexible Fund (IPRFF) supports rapid response to sudden onset disasters in the region, as well as targeted responses to local level emergencies or crises.
+Building on the lessons of past flexible funding mechanisms through AHP which sped up the release of Australian Government humanitarian funds to trusted partners, the IPRFF will support localised, efficient and targeted response to new and emerging crises.

 Current AHP activations under the IPRFF

-Through CARE Australia, the Atensaun Proteina response (AUD 1.5 million) will support the continuation of school feeding programs in Oecusse and Ermera, which were at risk due to the sudden withdrawal of US Agency for International Development (USAID) funding.
+Through CARE Australia, the Atensaun Proteina response (comprising AUD 1.5 million total Australian Government funding, with AUD 500,000 coming from IPRFF) will support the continuation of school feeding programs in Oecusse and Ermera.
 The highly vulnerable children accessing the program would be at risk of malnutrition and protein deficiency without immediate support from the fund, which will enable the program to mitigate the short-term impacts of malnutrition while working on sustainable interventions.

 Philippines flood response — AUD 250,000 — August to November 2025